ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ---
 # Task 3
+In this task you will be performing some experiments with glitching.
+This task is somewhat harder and more time-consuming than previous ones, so you most likely have to do it outside of lab session.

+This task is divided 2 parts: Theory part and practical part.
+Theory part intends to give you knowledge background of glitching and practical part considers actual instructions about how to setup and run experiments + what items you have to return.

+This task is based on and theory + example scripts are taken from ChipWhisperer tutorials https://wiki.newae.com/Tutorial_A2_Introduction_to_Glitch_Attacks_(including_Glitch_Explorer) and https://wiki.newae.com/Tutorial_A3_VCC_Glitch_Attacks.
+Those tutorials should not be needed for doing this task, but feel free to read them as supplementary information.

 ## Glitching
+(taitaa olla nyt turha)
 In the next section we go over clock glitching and voltage glitching.
-These excercises are build on existing Chipwhisperer tutorials found in https://wiki.newae.com/Tutorial_A2_Introduction_to_Glitch_Attacks_(including_Glitch_Explorer) and https://wiki.newae.com/Tutorial_A3_VCC_Glitch_Attacks.
-For more detailed guide on how to glitch and the concept how ChipWhisperer generates glitches please check them out.
+These excercises are build on existing Chipwhisperer tutorials found in For more detailed guide on how to glitch and the concept how ChipWhisperer generates glitches please check them out.
 Unlike the tutorials we generally use scripts to configure the ChipWhisperer.
 We advice that you check what variables are changed when we execute these scripts.

-## Background
+## Theory
 A glitching attack is an intentional fault introduced to undermine device security.
 These faults can for example cause instruction skipping,malformed data reads/write backs and instruction decoding errors.
 Below is a picture of the ChipWhisperers glitch generating process.
 Note that the clock can be either the target devices clock (clock glitching) or ChipWhisperers own clock(power glithching).